Surgeon Has Delayed Diagnosis of CES

 A surgeon suffered Cauda Equina Syndrome following a delay in referral by the hospital to a specialist spinal unit and a further delay in performing decompression surgery.
 Unlike many Cauda Equina sufferers, he had no long-term previous history of back problems prior to developing his condition.
 His condition came on suddenly.

-How can MDS Medical Law Help you?
+How can MDS Help you?

 While no amount of compensation will ever be enough for your or a family member’s suffering, if you or a loved one has been affected by healthcare negligence leaving them or you with cauda equina syndrome, we can help you through the legal process for investigating your concerns against a healthcare professional and your negligence claim if there is one.